 Overview: The Storage Performance Council (SPC) seeks to improve performance in storage subsystems and the free and open exchange of ideas and information as a means of improving products and services in the storage industry.
-SPC also develops benchmarks focusing on storage subsystems, including components like: electronic disks, magnetic disks, magnetic tapes, optical disks, media robots, media robot software systems, media library software systems, backup/archival software systems, and hierarchical storage management systems, as well as the adapters, controllers, and networks that connect storage devices to computer systems.
+SPC also develops benchmarks focusing on storage subsystems, including components such as: electronic disks, magnetic disks, magnetic tapes, optical disks, media robots, media robot software systems, media library software systems, backup/archival software systems, and hierarchical storage management systems; in addition to the adapters, controllers, and networks that connect storage devices to computer systems.
 The SPC also focuses on expanding the recognition and use of its industry-standard benchmarks and on publicizing those benchmark results.
 Although anyone can run SPC benchmarks, published benchmark results must successfully complete a SPC audit for accuracy and authenticity in order to be disseminated and adopted within the industry.

 Specifications: Available at: http://www.storageperformance.org/specs